Wednesday, August 31, 2011

 Ancient Building Uncovered at Meroe

-The site of the ancient city of Meroe in the Sudan was originally discovered before world war one by famous archaeologist John Garstang who unfortunately never published his findings.
-Now archaeologist working on behalf of the Royal Ontario Museum have found what they believe to be the oldest building found so far, the newly discovered building may be a royal palace located beneath the ruins of a newer palace.
+The site of the ancient city of Meroe in the Sudan was originally discovered before World War one by the famous archaeologist John Garstang, who unfortunately never published his findings.
+Now, archaeologists working on behalf of the Royal Ontario Museum have found what they believe to be the oldest building found so far.
+The newly discovered building may be a royal palace located beneath the ruins of a newer palace.

 Reading the Oxyrhynchus Papyri

-This is an article on the huge dicsovery of the Oxyrhynchus papyri which contained thousands of fragment from Egypt's Greco-Roman period.
+This is an article on the huge discovery of the Oxyrhynchus papyri, which contained thousands of fragments from Egypt's Greco-Roman period.
 The collection is so huge that it has been impossible to translate the hoard of documents.

-Among the documents found contain many famous lost works by authors like Euripides, Herotudos and Plato.
+Among the documents found are many famous lost works by authors like Euripides, Herodotus, and Plato.

 Oldest Known Image of King in White Crown

-The image probably carved around 3200 bc and was discovered about a half century ago at the site of Nag el Hamdulab by archaeologist Labib Habachi.
+The image was probably carved around 3200 bc and was discovered about a half-century ago at the site of Nag el Hamdulab by archaeologist Labib Habachi.
 It is believed to be the oldest representation of a king of Egypt wearing the white crown.

 Wednesday, August 3, 2011